riken-yokohama-AI-drug/intDesc/README.md

   chain: [C]
 ```

 In the example, interactions will be detected between the region specified by mutant_[N] item(s) and the region specified by the antibody and antigen items.
 In the mutant_[N] item, the residue ID, the residue name, and chain ID are given by num, name, and chain items, respectively.
-If the type item is "side", the target region will be restricted to the side chain.
-The the type item is "main", the target region will include main chain atoms, names of which are C, N, CA, O, H, HA.
+If the type item is "side", the target region will be restricted to the side chain. type: main specifies that main-chain (backbone) atoms are included in the interaction calculation together with side-chain atoms.
 See the install_test directory for more examples.

 ### Output files
 Typical output files are as follows.